Python DataFrame API reference

 No

-Whether to drop input rows that have no search results.
-Defaults to False.
+Specifies whether to drop input rows that have no search results.
+Default value: False.

 • Return value

-A DataFrame containing the original columns plus the appended vector search result columns.
-Assume the search source search_source has N columns:
+A DataFrame that contains the original columns plus the appended vector search result columns.
+Assume that the search source search_source has N columns:

-• When agg=False, each input row corresponds to at most top_k output rows.
-N + 1 columns are appended: the N columns from search_source retain their original types, plus a DOUBLE-typed score column.
-If output_columns is specified, provide N + 1 column names in order.
+• When agg=False, each input row corresponds to at most top_k output rows, and N + 1 columns are appended: the N columns from search_source are appended to the result with their original types preserved, followed by a score column of the DOUBLE type.
+If you specify output_columns, you must provide N + 1 column names, which are used in order as the names of these appended columns.

-• When agg=True, each input row corresponds to one output row with an appended array column.
-Each array element is a row with N + 1 nested fields: the first N fields come from search_source and retain their original types, and the last field is a DOUBLE-typed score.
-If output_columns is specified, provide a single column name for the array column.
+• When agg=True, each input record corresponds to one output record, and one array column is appended.
+Each array element is a row with N + 1 nested fields: the first N fields come from search_source and preserve their original types, and the last field is a score of the DOUBLE type.
+If you specify output_columns, you must provide exactly one column name, which is used as the name of this appended array column.

 • Example